Fredo-Ronan/RSA_Encryption_Algorithm/Python/README.md

 encryptedText = '|'.join(str(data) for data in encrypted) # convert array into string with '|' separator between the encrypted data

 print(encryptedText) # if it's successfully work, it will print ----> 6318|7744|138|138|8205|9713|8806|22888|8205|8205|8205|
+                                                                      # NOTE that this result numbers are always different

 # decrypt part ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////